refresh-bio/KMC/README.md

 * gzip is free, open-source

-* asmlib is under the licence GNU GPL 3 or higher

-Note: for commercial usage of asmlib follow the instructions in 'License conditions' (http://www.agner.org/optimize/asmlib-instructions.pdf) or compile KMC without asmlib.
 In case of doubt, please consult the original documentations.

 * vcl is under the licence GNU GPL 3 or higher